A rice and okra side dish with bacon and vegetables, made easy with the Instant Pot!

 Cook, stirring regularly for about 2 minutes.

 Add onion and bell pepper and toss.
-I had a red bell pepper to use up so that's what I used here but any color sweet bell pepper will work just fine.
+I had a red bell pepper to use up so that's what I used here but any color sweet bell pepper will work just fine and if you don't have fresh on hand, I've used the mixed frozen pepper blend as well.

 Toss.